Technology and Active & Assisted Living (AAL)

 Living independently for longer

-The IKOA-FHS is convinced that, with appropriate technological support systems, the elderly can live independently for longer.
+The IKOA-FHS is convinced that, with appropriate technological support systems, the older adults can live independently for longer.
 The support systems create added value and security and have a positive impact on people's quality of life.

 The participatory approach is one of the central methods of the IKOA-FHS.
-It has great potential, since research is not only conducted on the elderly but with them.
+It has great potential, since research is not only conducted on the older adults but with them.
 They are involved in the development processes whenever and wherever relevant.
-This allows sustainable solutions to be developed that serve the interests of the elderly and actively help to meet the challenges of demographic change.
+This allows sustainable solutions to be developed that serve the interests of the older adults and actively help to meet the challenges of demographic change.
 In cooperation with the IKOA-FHS, this information allows the economy to develop marketable products.